tomatolog/manticore/docs/8_sphinxql_reference/reload_plugins_syntax.rst

     RELOAD PLUGINS FROM SONAME 'plugin_library'

-Added in 2.3.1-beta.
 Reloads all plugins (UDFs, rankers, etc) from a given library.
-Reload is, in a sense, transactional: a succesful reload guarantees that a) all the plugins were succesfully updated with their new versions; b) the update was atomic, all the plugins were replaced at once.
+Reload is, in a sense, transactional: a successful reload guarantees that a) all the plugins were successfully updated with their new versions; b) the update was atomic, all the plugins were replaced at once.
 Atomicity means that queries using multiple functions from a reloaded library will never mix the old and new versions.
 The set of plugins is guaranteed to always be consistent during the RELOAD, it will be either all old, or all new.

 Reload also is seamless, meaning that some version of a reloaded plugin will be available to concurrent queries at all times, and there will be